-Sitting down with a contractor and letting them propose their contract in a professional manner is a wonderful way to educate yourself, but do not fall for the high pressure sales tactics.
-They may try and convince you that their price is only good for the day, or that you should act now to save your spot.
+Sitting down with a contractor and letting them propose their contract in a professional manner is a wonderful way to educate yourself, but do not fall for the high-pressure sales tactics.
+They may try to convince you that their price is only good for the day, or that you should act now to save your spot.
 These sales tricks will leave you wondering at the end of the day if you really got the best bang for your buck.
-Compile your bids, look them over and make an educated decision of who you would like to work on your home.
-More often then not, those “One day deals” are not as good as they seemed.
+Compile your bids, look them over, and make an educated decision about who you would like to work on your home.
+More often then not, those “one day deals” are not as good as they seem.

 Learn more here: Roof bidding process and what to expect

-Never allow any contractor to work on your home who does not have their builders license and full insurance.
+Never allow any contractor to work on your home without a builders license and full insurance.
 You will want to get copies of both before signing a contract.
-If a contractor is not fully insured, the home owner takes on the liability for anything that may go wrong on the job site.
+If a contractor is not fully insured, the homeowner takes on the liability for anything that may go wrong on the job site.

 Learn more here: Licensing, insurance, and permits for roofing

 How long have they been in business?

 You will want to choose a company that has not only been in business for a long time, but has also been in your local area.
 The construction industry is notorious for companies to start up, talk big, and be gone in a matter of years (or even months!).
 Make sure to do a thorough background check to confirm that the amount of years they SAY they have been in business is actually true.
 Typically you will want to work with someone who has been around at least as long as their workmanship warranty is for.

 Each manufacturer has different set of criteria in order to be certified to install their product.
 You never want a non-certified installer installing your roof.
 One of the most popular and sought-after accreditation's is the "CertainTeed - 5 Star - Master Shingle Applicator" certification.
 Being one of the highest quality manufacturers, CertainTeed has created the standard in how shingles are manufactured and installed.